MENUMENU

 But no matter how you design, there are a few basic rules to follow:

-• Visible font size.
-Make your fonts big enough so everyone can read them.
+- Visible Font Size – Make your fonts big enough so everyone can read them.
 People won’t read your infographic if they have to squint to read it.

 Don’t forget to add your logo somewhere on your infographic once you’re done.
-And if you use a third-party source, remember to cite them.

 Creating your infographic is only half the battle—getting eyes on it is the other.